appsbymuss/printf/README.md

-This is our printf project
+This is our printf project in common